Pia Wurtzbach: Miss Universe 2015

 She also met and gave advice to the candidates of Binibining Pilipinas 2016 during their press presentation.
 On April 12, 2016, she returned to the Philippines for the Binibining Pilipinas 2016 pageant and on April 17 crowned her successor Maxine Medina as Miss Universe Philippines 2016 during the coronation night.
 During the pageant she was reunited with Miss Myanmar 2015, May Barani Thaw and Miss Malaysia 2015, Vanessa Tevi while Miss USA 2015, who at Miss Universe, placed second runner-up, Olivia Jordan served as a judge.

 On April 21, 2016, Wurtzbach arrived in Peru to attend Miss Peru 2016 pageant where she served as a judge.
 She also had a press conference a day before the pageant and was greeted by the Lima City Mayor, Luis Castaneda and received an honor of being "The Distinguished Guest of Lima".
 Wurtzbach along with Miss Peru 2015, Laura Spoya crowned Valeria Piazza, Miss Peru 2016.

 On April 27, 2016, Wurtzbach threw out the ceremonial first pitch for the New York Mets.
 A month later on May 27, 2016, Wurtzbach travelled to Machala, Ecuador to help the victims of the recent earthquake that killed at least 600 people.
 She was welcomed by the mayor of Machala, Carlos Falquez Batallas to the city and was named as an honorary volunteer of the Guayas Red Cross wherein she was invited to participate in the global appeal of raise resources to build 6,000 homes for the earthquake victims.
 She was also given a chance to meet Connie Jiménez, Miss Ecuador 2016 during her visit.

 In June 2016, Wurtzbach represented the Philippines and the Miss Universe Organization at a meeting of the United Nations that aimed at ending AIDS.

 As Miss Universe, Wurtzbach also visited Indonesia, Ecuador, Cayman Islands, Thailand, Panama, United Arab Emirates, and Singapore.

 As a parting gift on her final official photoshoot, Wurtzbach was granted access to the elusive Mikimoto Crown.
-On January 30, 2017, at the Mall of Asia Arena, Manila, Philippines, Wurtzbach crowned Iris Mittenaere of France Miss Universe 2016.
+On January 30, 2017, at the Mall of Asia Arena, Pasay, Philippines, Wurtzbach ended her reign and crowned Iris Mittenaere of France as Miss Universe 2016.